 The name comes from “mise en place,” a French term that translates to “put in place.”
 Chefs use this term to describe the process of preparing their cooking stations with all the tools and ingredients necessary.

 Over time they’ve released stainless steel cookware and non-stick cookware (check out my in-depth review of Misen cookware), and recently released a carbon steel cookware line (check out my review of Misen carbon steel).

 Like Made In, Misen is a more affordable option than high-end brands, but it’s still not cheap.
-The lower prices are possible due to Misen’s direct-to-consumer model (cookware and knives are only available on Misen.com with select pieces for sale on Amazon), and the fact that it manufactures its products in China.
+The lower prices are possible due to Misen’s online focus (cookware and knives are only available on Misen.com with select pieces for sale on Amazon), and the fact that it manufactures its products in China.

 - Direct-to-consumer model means more affordable pricing.